naimsolong/naimsolong.com/content/posts/usebruno-open-source-api-client.md

 This is just basic example of using Bruno.
 Of all good things, there's a few thing I need to highlight since Bruno is still new:

-1. Sometime it's buggy but I have no complain.
+1. Sometime it's buggy.
 2. Doesn't have load test feature.
 3. Documentation not updated.

 In a nutshell.

-Thanks to its totally offline, Git-friendly, and no-cloud-sync capabilities, Bruno has attracted a growing user base.
-By responding to bugs and feature requests, the project demonstrates its dedication to open-source ideals and ongoing improvement, which guarantees that Bruno is developing to meet the needs of developers.
-Support this by subscribe the [Gold Edition](https://www.usebruno.com/pricing).
+Nevertheless, I'm not complaining much thanks to its totally offline, Git-friendly, and no-cloud-sync capabilities.
+Bruno has attracted a growing user base by responding to bugs and feature requests, the project demonstrates its dedication to open-source ideals and ongoing improvement, which guarantees that Bruno is developing to meet the needs of developers.
+Support them by subscribe the [Gold Edition](https://www.usebruno.com/pricing).

 See you soon!